 Your realtor mentions pre-approval.
-Your friend who bought last year mentions pre-approval.
-The mortgage page you just opened mentions pre-approval.
+A friend who bought last year brings up pre-approval too.
+Even the mortgage page you just opened talks about pre-approval.

-Everyone seems to assume you know what it means.
+Everyone seems to assume you already know what it means.

-I have been a mortgage agent for over twelve years, and I have helped hundreds of first-time buyers in Mississauga walk through this exact moment.
-Most of them arrive at my desk with the same quiet question.
-They are too polite to say it out loud, so I will say it for them.
+I have been a mortgage agent for over twelve years, and I have helped hundreds of first-time buyers in Mississauga through this exact moment.
+Many arrive at my desk carrying the same quiet question.
+Most are too polite to say it out loud, so I will say it for them.

 What is pre-approval, really?
-Do I actually need it before I start looking at homes?
+Do you actually need it before you start looking at homes?

 Let me show you.